Local

 Merino’s story has since made national news, with support coming from as far as the U.K. and Colombia, Perry told the Coral Springs News last week.

-Marinas, Merino’s mother, has expressed deep anguish at what she sees as a lack of effort and communication from police.
+Marinas, Merino’s mother, has previously expressed deep anguish at what she sees as a lack of effort and communication from police.

 Merino is 5 feet, 4 inches tall with dark hair and dark eyes, and weighs between 110 and 120 pounds, according to family and police.
 She has braces and was last seen wearing a black tank top and leggings, a black shark backpack and Jordan 4 sneakers.